Floss Before or After Brushing? Why The Order Matters

 Some people have the habit of flossing after brushing.

-Convenience: Brushing often removes debris and visible food particles, making flossing feel easier and maybe less messy.
+Convenience: Brushing often removes debris and visible food particles, making flossing easier and less messy.

-Habitual Routine: Since it’s an already formed habit, people might find this sequence more comfortable and natural.
+Habitual Routine: People might find this sequence more comfortable and natural since it’s an already formed habit.

 The potential disadvantages of flossing after brushing

-Less Successful Removal of Plaque: While brushing removes the layer of plaque on the outer surfaces of teeth, it leaves behind food particles and plaque that stay stuck in between teeth.
-Some of the particles removed while brushing might go unseen by flossing after brushing.
+Less Successful Removal of Plaque: Brushing removes the layer of plaque on the outer surfaces of teeth, leaving behind food particles and plaque that stay stuck in between teeth.
+Some particles removed while brushing might go unseen by flossing after brushing.

 Conclusion

-Be it flossing before brushing or brushing before flossing, the constancy of both habits is more important than the order in which they are done.
+Flossing before is best, but the consistency of both habits is more important than the order in which they are done.
 Flossing is an essential part of dental care that should be done regularly to avoid cavities, gum disease, and poor breath.

 Latest Articles: